From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Preliminaries

+Unfortunately, AEs are far from being bulletproof.
 In cases where no plausible embedding exists, even networks \((f_\vxi,g_\vzeta)\) which come close to perfectly reconstructing the manifold \(\mathcal M\) will incur numerical instability~\citep{cornish2020relaxing}.
 In some other cases, it is possible to resolve these topological issues by increasing the latent dimension $k$.
-For instance, a dimensionality of \(k= 2d^\star+ 1\) is enough to topologically embed any manifold of dimension \(d^\star\) in \(\mathbb{R}\)~\citep[Theorem V3,][]{hurewicz2015dimension}.
+For instance, a dimensionality of \(k= 2d^\star+ 1\) is enough to topologically embed any manifold of dimension \(d^\star\) in \(\mathbb{R}^k\)~\citep[Theorem V3,][]{hurewicz2015dimension}.